ntop/n2n/README.md

 The header which contains some metadata like the virtual MAC address of the edge nodes, their IP address and the community name optionally can be encrypted applying `-H` on the edges.

+## Virtual Network Device Configuration

+The [TAP Configuration Guide](https://github.com/ntop/n2n/blob/dev/doc/TapConfiguration.md) contains hints on various settings that can be applied to the virtual network device, including IPv6 addresses as well as notes on MTU and the use of DHCP servers.

 ## Routing the Traffic

 Reaching a remote network or tunneling all the internet traffic via n2n are two common tasks which require a proper routing setup. n2n supports routing needs providing options for packet forwarding (`-r`) including broadcasts (`-E`) as well as temporarily modifying the routing table (`-n`).
-Details can be found in the [Routing.md](doc/Routing.md) document.
+Details can be found in the [Routing document](doc/Routing.md).

-## IPv6 Support

-n2n can tunnel IPv6 traffic into the virtual network but does not support IPv6 for edge-to-supernode communication yet.

-Have a look at [IPv6.md](https://github.com/ntop/n2n/blob/dev/doc/IPv6.md) for more information.

 ## Contribution